Tenth Avenue Angel

-Tenth Avenue Angel is a 1948 American film directed by Roy Rowland and starring Margaret O'Brien, Angela Lansbury, and George Murphy.
+Tenth Avenue Angel is a 1948 American drama film directed by Roy Rowland and starring Margaret O'Brien, Angela Lansbury, and George Murphy.
 It chronicles the life and family of Flavia Mills (Margaret O'Brien) in the late 1930s.
 Filming took place 11 March–15 May 1946, with retakes in April 1947.
 However, the film was not released until February 20, 1948.

 Plot

-Eight-year-old Flavia (Margaret O'Brien) lives in a New York tenement during the Great Depression with mother Helen (Phyllis Thaxter) and father Joe (Warner Anderson), who's nearly broke and needs a job.
-Her aunt Susan (Angela Lansbury) lives with them, too.
-Flavia's thrilled because her aunt's sweetheart, Steve (George Murphy), is returning from a one-year absence.
+Eight-year-old Flavia lives in a New York tenement during the Great Depression with mother Helen and father Joe, who's nearly broke and needs a job.
+Her aunt Susan lives with them, too.
+Flavia's thrilled because her aunt's sweetheart, Steve, is returning from a one-year absence.
 The little girl is unaware that Steve has been in jail for associating with a gangster.